StephenKappel/dataology/MsdnForums/ExplorationAndCommentary.md

 In order to limit this project to publicly available information and use forums with which I had some prior experience, I decided to focus the project around the SharePoint and SQL Server [forums on MSDN (Microsoft Developer Network)](http://social.msdn.microsoft.com/Forums/en-US/home).

+DISCLAIMER: The work that follows is not intended to be a finely-proofed and edited report on the effectiveness of forums.
+It is an exploration, with notes on my thoughts as I explored this data for the first time.
+My graphics leave much to be desired and are intended more for my understanding of the data than for publication or general circulation to a broader audience.
+There will be plenty of time later for having some fun with D3 :-).

 Gathering and Preparing the Data
 ----------------------------------------
-All the data that I required was easily accessible by surfing the forums in a web browser.
-However, no API exists for getting a consolidated and nicely formatted data export of the forums content.
+All the data that I am interested in for an initial analysis is easily accessible by surfing the forums in a web browser.
+However, no API exists for getting a consolidated and nicely-formatted data export of the forums' content.
 Therefore, I used Python to scrape the desired data from MSDN web pages.
-As a repository for the scraped data, I created a SQL Server database.
+As a repository for the scraped data, I created a SQL Server Express database.

 My scraping procedure followed these high-level steps:
 * __Get a list of all the MSDN forum categories.__ I did this by parsing the source for the forum selection dialog box on MSDN.
+That much was easy.
-* __Get a list of all the MSDN forums.__ Using the forum categories, I was able to make requests in the following format to get the forums belonging to each category:\\http://social.msdn.microsoft.com/Forums/ api/category/getforumdetails?category=[category name]
+* __Get a list of all the MSDN forums.__ Using the forum categories, I was able to make requests in the following format to get the forums belonging to each category: social.msdn.microsoft.com/Forums/api/category/getforumdetails?category=[category name]
 * __For each forum, get a list of thread IDs.__ This was accomplished with a Python script that set the forum filter and iterated through the pages of the listed threads, scraping the thread IDs from the page source.
-* __Use each thread ID to get an XML version of the thread.__ Conveniently, a web request like the following returns all the thread details in XML: http://social.msdn.microsoft.com/Forums/en-US/[thread id]?outputAs=xml
+* __Use each thread ID to get an XML version of the thread.__ Conveniently, a web request like the following returns all the thread details in XML: social.msdn.microsoft.com/Forums/en-US/[thread id]?outputAs=xml
 * __Parse the XML and save the results to the database.__ From the XML, I selectively parsed characteristics of interest to me, and I calculated some derived values based on what was given.
-My Python code as well as the database's SQL dump -- including both the schema and data of the database -- may be found [here on GitHub](https://github.com/StephenKappel/dataology/tree/master/Forums_Project/ForumScraper).

-The result of my Python Script was a relational database in SQL Server, so before using R, I needed to aggregate the data in a meaningful and well-structured way to make manipulation in R as clean as possible.
-I did this by building database views that joined the data from my database tables together at two levels:
+To keep my initial exploration to a managable level while giving me enough to make it interesting, I scraped all the SharePoint and SQL (well, actually, only the ones in English) and all the threads in calendar year 2013.

+To make my life easier, I created two views in my database that would make things cleaner when it was time to start playing with the data in R:
 * Forum_Summary aggregates data at the forum level.
 That is, the view has one row for each forum, and the metrics reflect the attributes of the forum as a whole.
 * Thread_Summmary aggregates data at the thread level.
-That is, the view has one row for each thread, and the metrics reflect only the attributes of the one thread.
+That is, the view has one row for each thread, and the metrics reflect only the attributes of only a single thread.

-Note that my script scraped thread of the type "comment."
-These are either general discussion threads (which cannot be answered) or locked threads.
-To avoid these from muddying my results, the Forum_Summary and Thread_Summary views exclude these results (of which there are 1,498).
+Note that my script scraped threads of all types from MSDN.
+This includes *comment* threads, which are either general discussion threads (which cannot be answered) or locked threads.
+To avoid these from muddying my results, the Forum_Summary and Thread_Summary views exclude *comment* threads (of which I scraped 1,498).

 Looking at Forums
 ----------------------------